 The principles of retailing involve all the activities necessary for the sale of goods and services to the ultimate consumer for personal, family or household use.
 This course examines the different types of retail institutions and dwells on store location, merchandise planning and control, pricing and promotion.

-A practical course on the principles and techniques of management applied by first line supervisory and training personnel.
-Special emphasis is placed on plant operations and organization, training and developing supervisors, evaluation of performance and motivation, and supervisory leadership responsibilities.
+This is a practical course in the principles and techniques of management applied by first line supervisory and training personnel.
+Special emphasis is placed on plant operations, organizing, training, developing supervisors, evaluating performance, motivation, and supervisory leadership responsibilities.

-The Disney Corporate Communications course describes how American companies communicate with key audiences, both internal and external to the corporation.
-This course introduces students to the communication function and how companies reach a variety of publics to include customers, investors, employees, media, government agencies and communities located in the proximity of the corporation.
-The purpose of this course is to introduce the students to the purpose and significance of communication within an organization at many levels.
-Students will learn both the why and how of communication techniques as organizations interface with customers, employees, and the public.
+The Disney Corporate Communication Course describes how companies communicate with key audiences, both internal and external to the corporation.
+Course introduces students to the communication function and how companies reach a variety of publics to include customers, investors, employees, media, government and communities in relation to the corporation.
+The purpose of this course is to engage students in the purpose and significance of communication within an organization at many levels.
+Students will learn both the why, how and application of communication techniques as organizations interface with customers, employees, and the public.
 As a result, students should have greater understanding of and appreciation for the corporate communication process.
-Co-requisite: BUS 293.
+Co-requisite: BUS 293

 Intensive consideration is given to accounting theory and practice as it pertains to principle statement items.
 The course deals primarily with investments, receivables, inventories, fixed assets, and other material suitable to a second-year course in accounting.
 Prerequisite: BUS 106.
 Fall semesters only.